 I’m concluding with this key digital marketing skill when I suppose I should have begun the post with it

-At the core of everything you do in digital marketing is how you use Analytics to show to customers what is and isn’t working in your online marketing efforts.
+At the core of everything you do in digital marketing is how you use Analytics to demonstrate to your customers what is and isn’t working in your online marketing efforts.

 In our companies, thehostingpool.com and thedesignpool.ie we use Google Analytics for these purposes.
-The reasons: it’s free and easy to setup. and there are a vast sea of resources showing how to use Google Analytics.
-In fact so much it could become a little overwhelmingly.
+The reasons: it’s free and easy to setup, and there are a vast sea of resources showing how to use the software.
+In fact so much so it could become a little overwhelmingly.
 However, head on over to YouTube and type in this chap’s name ‘Benjamin Mangold’ and you wont go far wrong.

-When you open Google Analytics for the first time you will be presented with a sea of stats and graphs that assault your senses
+When you open Google Analytics for the first time you will be presented with a vast array of stats and graphs.

 There are can be no beating around the bush here: there is a lot to learn with this software.
-But when approaching anything begin with the core basics
+But when learning anything begin with the core basics

 So where do you start?
 At the points where user behavior might be affecting your business bottom line